bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-24-fabrice-drouin-base-and-transport-layers-of-lightning-network.md

 Audience Member: But why 500?
 Why not 200?
 Why not 5,000?

-Fabrice: I don't think there’s a specific reason for that.
+Fabrice: I don't think there's a specific reason for that.
 You want to change the keys too often and I guess 1000 is...

-Audience Member: I don’t there’s any reason for a specific amount.
-There’s the birthday attack, so the amount of nonces is divided by two, and then just every couple... something that sounds reasonable for the protocol.
-If your protocol sends thousands of messages every second you won’t want every 500.
-If your protocol sends one message per second you’ll want every this...
+Audience Member: I don't there's any reason for a specific amount.
+There's the birthday attack, so the amount of nonces is divided by two, and then just every couple... something that sounds reasonable for the protocol.
+If your protocol sends thousands of messages every second you won't want every 500.
+If your protocol sends one message per second you'll want every this...

 Fabrice: One cool thing you can do with lightning is you could basically isolate this and have your implementation work with any text messages and build like a front that is in charge of encrypting and authenticating messages that is separate from the rest of the application.
 It's something we're thinking about.

-Audience Member: I would actually really like that because I'm running the integration tests and they’re hell to debug with the encryption layer intact.
+Audience Member: I would actually really like that because I'm running the integration tests and they're hell to debug with the encryption layer intact.

 Audience Member: So is the key exchange here, is that also Diffie-Hellman?